realA10001986/VSR/README.md

 </details>

-In order to connect your VSR to the TCD, just enter the TCD's hostname - usually "timecircuits" - in the **_Hostname or IP address of TCD_** field in the VSR's Config Portal.
+To connect your VSR to the TCD, just enter the TCD's hostname - usually "timecircuits" - in the **_Hostname or IP address of TCD_** field in the VSR's Config Portal.
 On the TCD, no special configuration is required.

 Afterwards, the VSR and the TCD can communicate wirelessly and
 - play time travel sequences in sync,